melmanm/melmanm.github.io/_posts/2023-02-13-article6-oauth20-authorization-in-desktop-applicaions.md

 While performing on user’s behalf authorization, authorization server displays a form, where users can enter their credentials.
 Authorization servers return html-based form in response to */authorize* request, which initiated OAuth grant flow.

 Desktop application has to display html-based form to the user.
-Once user is authorized, application gathers authorization code.
+Once user is authenticated, application gathers authorization code.
 Authorization code is needed to obtain access/id token from /token endpoint.

-Authorization server sends authorization code to the redirect URI via front channel.
+Authorization server returns authorization code, as a parameter, within a front channel call to redirect URI.
 Redirect URI is specified in initial /authorize request as parameter.
 To prevent [open redirector attack](https://oauth.net/advisories/2014-1-covert-redirect/), redirect URI needs to be first configured on authorization server in application registration settings.

 Gathering authorization code from redirect URI, becomes a challenge for desktop application, since normally it doesn’t operate in web domain and can’t be reached by URI.